The Atheist Bible, CC-BY Fabian M. Suchanek

 Laws

 The oldest legal framework that has survived intact is the Code of Ur-Nammu.
 It was developed in Mesopotamia (today’s Iraq) around 2000 BCE.
 The code contains very detailed instructions in the form of IF...THEN... statements, which tell us which punishment shall be given for which crime.
-The system divided people into free men and slaves, and regulates the rights and duties of each of them.
+The system divides people into free men and slaves, and regulates the rights and duties of each of them.
 Interestingly, the code institutes fines of monetary compensation for bodily damage, as opposed to the later “eye for an eye” principle of Babylonian (and Jewish) law.
 Murder, robbery, adultery and rape were capital offenses.
-The entire code has been deciphered 16.
+Most of the code has been deciphered.7374

-The Code Of Hammurabi, a law system from around 1772 BCE CC-BY-SA Rama
+The Code Of Hammurabi, a law system from around 1772 BCE CC-BY-SA Fritz Grögel

 Other early legal frameworks